jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ### Transaction
 A financial exchange between users and the platform or between users.

+### Google Cloud Platform (GCP)
+A suite of cloud computing services that provides database, authentication, storage, and other infrastructure services.

 ### Two-Factor Authentication (2FA)
 An additional security layer requiring users to provide two forms of identification.